 Issue Description

 None of the Regional Water Board basin plans include detailed specific requirements or direction for establishing water quality based effluent limits for chronic or acute aquatic toxicity.
 The 2014 U.S. EPA Permit Quality Review for California identified several problems regarding how water quality based effluent limitations were developed in NPDES permits and states “[i]n general, California permits would greatly benefit from a Statewide policy on chronic and acute WET implementation in NPDES permits.”
 The U.S. EPA cites permit deficiencies stemming from different interpretations of statewide policy and guidance, and recommends the State Water Board develop, clarify and standardize the approach for calculating numeric limitations for toxic pollutants and whole effluent toxicity (U.S. EPA 2014).
-In Order WQO 2003-0012, the State Water Board determined that (1) the propriety of including numeric effluents for chronic toxicity in NPDES permits for publicly-owned treatment works should be considered in a regulatory setting, in order to allow for full public discussion and deliberation; and (2) the SIP be modified to specifically address the issue.
-In Resolution 2005-0019, the State Water Board directed staff to introduce an amendment to the SIP to address narrative toxicity control provisions.
+In Order WQO 2003-0012, the State Water Board determined that (1) the propriety of including numeric effluent limitations for chronic toxicity in NPDES permits for publicly-owned treatment works should be considered in a regulatory setting, in order to allow for full public discussion and deliberation; and (2) the SIP be modified to specifically address the issue.
+In Resolution No. 2005-0019, the State Water Board directed staff to introduce an amendment to the SIP to address narrative toxicity control provisions.
 In 2012, staff were directed to incorporate toxicity control provisions as an amendment to the Water Quality Control Plan for Enclosed Bays and Estuaries of California.

 The NPDES regulations in 40 C.F.R.
 Section 122.45(d) require that for continuous dischargers, all permit limitations be expressed, unless impracticable, as average monthly and maximum daily discharge limitations for all discharges other than POTWs, and as average weekly discharge limitations and average monthly discharger limitations for POTWs.
 The average weekly discharge limitation is the highest allowable average of “daily discharges” over a calendar week; the maximum daily discharge limitation is the highest allowable discharge measured during a 24-hour period representing a calendar day; the average monthly discharge limitation means the highest allowable average of daily discharges over a calendar month (40 C.F.R. § 122.2).

+The NPDES regulations in 40 C.F.R. section 122.45(e) states that discharges which are not continuous shall be particularly described and limited, considering, as appropriate, the frequency, total mass, rate of discharge of pollutants, and prohibition or limitation of pollutants.

-MDELs for aquatic toxicity are already included in non-storm water NPDES permits throughout California and in other states and are not considered impracticable.
+MDELs and MMELs for aquatic toxicity are already included in non-storm water NPDES permits throughout California and in other states and are not considered impracticable.
 In contrast, section 5.2.3 of the Technical Support Document does declare average weekly limits (AWL) for effluent impractical for POTWs.
 Specifically, section 5.2.3 of the Technical Support Document states, “in lieu of an AWL for POTWs, EPA recommends establishing MDL [maximum daily effluent limitation] (or a maximum test result for chronic toxicity) for toxic pollutants and pollutant parameters in water quality permitting.
 This is appropriate for at least two reasons.
 First, the basis for the 7-day average for POTWs derives from the secondary treatment requirements.
 This basis is not related to the need for assuring achievement of water quality standards.
 Second, a 7-day average, which could comprise up to seven or more daily samples, could average out peak toxic concentrations and therefore the discharge's potential for causing acute toxic effects would be missed.
 An MDL, which is measured by a grab sample, would be toxicologically protective of acutely (higher magnitude) toxic impacts.”

 Effluent limitation expression will depend on the water quality objective, selected in Issue A, and the statistical approach selected in Issue C.